Kalakkad Mundanthurai Tiger Reserve

 At a distance of 12 km from Papanasam, 58 km from Kalakkad, and 60 km from Tirunelveli, Kalakkad Mundanthurai Tiger Reserve is located in the Southern Western Ghats in Tirunelveli and Kanyakumari districts of Tamil Nadu.
-This is the second largest protected area in Tamil Nadu State Sathyamangalam Wildlife Sanctuary and also one of the best Tirunelveli Tourist Places.
+This is the second-largest protected area in Tamil Nadu and among the best places to visit as part of your India wildlife tour.

 The Kalakkad Mundanthurai Tiger Reserve was created in the year 1988 by combining Kalakkad Wildlife Sanctuary (251 kmē) and Mundanthurai Wildlife Sanctuary (567 kmē), both established in 1962.
-This sanctuary covers an area of around 817 sq. km, out of which 459 sq. km falls under the core zone and remaining 358 sq. km comes under the buffer zone.
+This sanctuary covers an area of around 817 sq. km, out of which 459 sq. km falls under the core zone, and the remaining 358 sq. km comes under the buffer zone.
 Nestled between Kerala and Tamil Nadu, the Agastya Malai Hill Range forms the core area of the sanctuary and is part of one of the world's 18 biodiversity hotspots.
-It is also under consideration by the UNESCO as a world heritage site.
+It is also under consideration by UNESCO as a world heritage site. wildlife sanctuaries near Madurai.

-The topography of Kalakkad is rugged with numerous perennial hill streams originating from the rainforest areas on the upper slopes and they confluence to form the rivers of Thamirabarani, Manimuthar and Ramanadhi.
-There are dams built across the Thamirabarani River and its tributaries which lie inside the Tiger Reserve namely Papanasam dam, Manimuthar dam and Servalaru dam.
+The topography of Kalakkad is rugged with numerous perennial hill streams originating from the rainforest areas on the upper slopes and they confluence to form the rivers of Thamirabarani, Manimuthar, and Ramanadhi.
+There are dams built across the Thamirabarani River and its tributaries which lie inside the Tiger Reserve namely Papanasam dam, Manimuthar dam, and Servalaru dam.
 Boating Facilities are available at Papanasam dam, but swimming is strictly prohibited as it is populated with crocodiles.
-Major waterfalls inside the Reserve are Agasthiyar Falls, Banatheertham Falls and Manimuthar Falls.
+Major waterfalls inside the Reserve are Agasthiyar Falls, Banatheertham Falls, and Manimuthar Falls.

 The only accommodation available at Mundanthurai is the Forest Department guest house.
-For advance booking one has to contact Chief Conservator of Forests & Field Director, Thirunelveli.
+For advance booking, one has to contact Chief Conservator of Forests & Field Director, Thirunelveli.
 Other options are to stay at Tenkashi or Tirunelveli.

-Timings: 6 AM - 6 PM
+Timings: 7 AM - 5 PM